What Is

 Overshoot Day As Paradigm

+By placing us in a measurable position on the calendar, and with insights country-by-country down to the individual level, it closes the gap between a subject and their surroundings.
 This point of view encourages us to think about resource consumption in terms of regenerative capacity, and highlights the urgent need for systemic changes in how we produce, consume, and manage resources globally, while placing each of us within the effort.

 Some of The Footprint Network's proposed solutions range from personal changes such as reduced meat consumption, car travel, and energy use, to larger policy shifts like prioritizing renewable energy, land protections, and economic reform.
 Through any and all actions, the goal is to move the goalpost and push the Overshoot Date to earlier in the calendar year.